-The peperomia ruby cascade is frequently sold as a ruby cascade plant or ruby cascade peperomia.
-The peperomia ruby cascade is a slow-growing plant with specific care requirements.
+Peperomia Ruby Cascade is a stunning houseplant often sold as ruby cascade plant or ruby cascade peperomia.
+It is a slow-growing plant with specific care requirements.

-This guide will show you the proper way to care for these plants, when and how to repot them, and the best way to prune and propagate the curiously attractive peperomia ruby cascade.
+This guide will show you the proper way to take care of these plants, when and how to repot them, and the best way to prune and propagate the curiously attractive peperomia ruby cascade.

-Peperomia ruby cascade originates from tropical and subtropical rainforests in Central and South America.
-In the native environment, the peperomia plants often climb the trunks of trees or over rocks, setting roots as they go.
-The ruby cascade variety is a popular addition to many houseplant collections where it is grown most often in a hanging basket.
+Peperomia ruby cascade is a vining plant with distinctive ruby-red leaves.
+It originates from tropical and subtropical rainforests in Central and South America.
+In the native environment, the peperomia plants often climb the trunks of trees or rocks, setting roots as they go.
+The ruby cascade variety is a popular addition to many houseplant collections, where it is grown most often in a hanging basket.

 The most striking feature of peperomia ruby cascade is the two-color leaves.
 The top surface is a deep, glossy dark green, while the underside of maturing plants leaves are a rich ruby color.
-The stems can grow several feet in length when left to grow.
-Some plants will produce small, pinkish flowers in the spring, but these plants are not known for frequent flowering.
+The stems can grow several feet in length.
+Some plants will produce small, pinkish flowers in the spring.
+However, these plants are not known for frequent flowering.

-When you follow the care requirements in this guide, you will have success caring for this unique plant.
+Follow the proper care steps in this guide, and you will successfully grow this unique plant.

 Peperomia Ruby Cascade Care Guide

-Even though these are a tropical species, they won’t do well in excessive heat.
+Even though this is a tropical species, it won’t do well in excessive heat.
 These plants thrive in temperatures ranging from 65 degrees to 80 degrees.
-A plant that is too close to a window that gets direct sun may overheat.
+Additionally, a plant that is too close to a window that gets direct sun may overheat.
 Leaves will look wrinkled and limp regardless of watering conditions.

 There are a few clues to look for to know when it is time to water your plant.
-The best indicator is to keep an eye on the leaves.
-If all other conditions are correct, the leaves closest to the soil will show wrinkling when they are nearly depleted.
+The best indicator is the leaves.
+If all other conditions are correct, the leaves closest to the soil will show wrinkling when nearly depleted.

 The other reliable way to tell is to insert your finger into the soil about one inch deep.
 If your finger is completely dry, it is safe to water your plant.
 Using these two methods, you will get a schedule.
-Typically, peperomia plants will need water every seven to ten days in the growing season and once or twice a month in the dormant seasons.
+Typically, peperomia plants will need water every 7 to 10 days in the growing season and once or twice a month in the dormant seasons.

 When watering the peperomia ruby cascade, water should trickle slowly into the pot until it runs cleanly from the drainage holes.
 Shallow watering can result in abnormal root growth and may result in the plant falling out of the soil.

+The best way to grow a healthy peperomia plant in your home is to mix a special potting soil that meets its specific needs.
 If you were hiking through the jungles of Central America and found a peperomia ruby cascade growing wild, you would notice that it grows in leaf litter and decomposing plant material.
-The best way to grow a healthy peperomia plant in your home is to mix a special potting soil that meets the specific needs of these plants.
+We will have to recreate that condition in our potting mix.

 The key to a good potting mixture is to create airiness.
-These plants depend on air reaching the roots to breath.
-Dense, wet, clay-based soil, and even many potting or garden soil mixes will be too heavy and will smother the roots.
+These plants depend on air reaching the roots to breathe.
+Dense, wet, clay-based soil and even many potting or garden soil mixes will be too heavy and smother the roots.
 These mixes also hold too much water.
 Your plant needs a potting mixture that drains well and doesn’t stay wet.

-A mixture that will work well for these plants is a fifty-fifty mix of peat moss and perlite.
+A mixture that will work well for these plants is a 50-50 mix of peat moss and perlite.
 Peat moss will hold moisture and provide organic nutrients, while perlite increases the airiness of the mix.
-A coarse sand can be added to improve drainage.
+Coarse sand can be added to improve drainage.
 This mixture lets water absorb just long enough to benefit the plant without introducing an opportunity for rot to develop.

-These plants like a rich growing medium that isn’t always easy to provide.
+These plants like rich-growing medium; however, they aren’t always easy to provide.
 Adding the correct fertilizer for these plants will improve overall plant health and improve the growth rate.
 You will want to use a mild liquid fertilizer that is balanced.
 Dilute the fertilizer to half strength before feeding your plants.

 A gentle mist of water once or twice a week will improve the humidity for the plant.
 Make sure to use filtered or distilled water to avoid spraying chemicals on the plant that can cause harm.
 You want a fine enough spray that the droplets quickly evaporate.
 Don’t spray water on the leaves of the peperomia ruby cascade.